sahlaouiahmed/adopets_platform/README.md

 #### AboutViewTests
 - **test_about_view_status_code**: Ensures the about view returns a status code of 200 and uses the correct template.
 ![AboutViewTests](static/images/readme_photos/about_usView.png)

+## Test Files

+You can find the test cases for views in the `test_views.py` file.
+[Click here to view the file on GitHub](https://github.com/sahlaouiahmed/adopets_platform/blob/main/adopets_platform/tests/test_views.py)
+## Deployment

+This project is deployed to Heroku using the GitHub integration.
+Follow the steps below to deploy a version of this project.

+### Steps to Deploy

+1. **Create a Heroku App**:
+   - Log in to a Heroku account and create a new app by clicking the "New" button on the dashboard and selecting "Create new app."
+Provide the app a unique name and select the appropriate region.

+2. **Connect GitHub Repository**:
+   - In the Deploy tab of the newly created app, locate the "Deployment method" section.
+   - Select "GitHub" as the deployment method.
+   - Connect the GitHub account and select the repository to deploy.

+3. **Environment Variables**:
+   - Set up environment variables in the "Settings" tab of the Heroku app.
+Add the following environment variables:
+     - `SECRET_KEY`: The Django secret key.
+     - `DATABASE_URL`: The database URL.

+4. **Procfile**:
+   - Ensure a `Procfile` with the following content is present:
+     ```
+     web: gunicorn CI_project4.wsgi
+     ```

+5. **Collect Static Files**:
+   - Ensure `settings.py` is configured to collect static files.
+Add the following settings:
+     ```python
+     STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
+     STATIC_URL = '/static/'

+     # Extra places for collectstatic to find static files.
+     STATICFILES_DIRS = (
+         os.path.join(BASE_DIR, 'static'),
+     )
+     ```

+6. **Push to GitHub**:
+   - Ensure all changes are committed to the GitHub repository.

+7. **Deploy via Heroku Dashboard**:
+   - In the Deploy tab, scroll down to the "Manual deploy" section.
+   - Select the main branch.
+   - Click "Deploy Branch."

 ## Credits